-ART 020 2.0 or 3.5 Units Landscape Drawing And Painting- Reflections Of Nature
+ART 020 2.0 to 3.0 Units Landscape Drawing And Painting- Reflections Of Nature

 Course Advisory: SCC minimum English and Math standards.
 Focuses on the outdoors as subject matter.
 Frequent field trips and class exercises will introduce and expand the student's awareness and observational skills of the environment, in the tradition of Natural History as well as plein air (outdoor) art making.
 The student will reflect and translate these experiences into graphic terms using various media while considering line, shape, mass, space, texture, light, color, and shadow.
 The student will focus on composition and content while developing an understanding of the environment.
 Keeping a written and visual journal will also be a component of this class.
 This course will examine the interrelationships of humans and their surroundings, and the esthetics choices available with which to communicate our responses.
-One or two hours lecture, three or four and one-half hours lab.
+One to two hours lecture, three to four hours lab.

-ART 021 Watercolor
+ART 021 3.0 Units Watercolor